 Synopsis

-Seo Mi-rae, a webtoon producer, discovers Boyfriend on Demand, a subscription-based virtual dating simulation that lets her experience the boyfriends of her dreams.
-Seeking an escape from her routine life, she immerses herself in the game, encountering idealized partners who awaken her long-suppressed longing for romance.
+Seo Mi-rae, a webtoon producer, was introduced to a device "Boyfriend on Demand", a subscription-based virtual dating simulation that lets her experience the boyfriends of her dreams.
+Seo mi-rae sees it as an escape from her routine life, she immerses herself in the game, encountering romantic partners who awaken her long-suppressed longing for romance.
+The simulation includes over 900 characters for user to experience.

 OTT - Netflix